Internet Explorer 11 (IE11) is not supported. For the best experience please open using Chrome, Firefox, Safari or MS Edge

 In this article, we consider policy changes proposed for the built environment, the circular bio-economy, and the protection of biodiversity.

 The draft NPF remains subject to change.
-Public consultation on the revised draft NPF closes on 12 September 2024 at 5pm.
+Public consultation on the revised draft closed on 12 September 2024.
+Government will review the submissions and make amendments.
+It is anticipated the final NPF will be published in October 2024.

 Built environment